We know how finding quality time is essential to maintain a strong connection in all relationships.

 - Volunteer for a cause: Once a month, you can sign up as a volunteer for a cause.
 It teaches kids virtues like kindness and helps to develop a caring heart for fellow humans and living creatures.

-- Write thank-you notes: Let kids write thank you notes to people for their favors, gifts, etc. They learn to express gratitude and reciprocate to kindness this way.
+- Write thank-you notes: Let kids write thank-you notes to people for their favors, gifts, etc. They learn to express gratitude and reciprocate kindness this way.

 YEAR-ROUND FAMILY RITUALS IDEAS